ElManchacho/FilebeatToCloud/README.md

 ### Disclaimer

-I don't to modify any file / folder content or name or the app could stop working
+I don't advise to modify any file / folder content or name or the app could stop working

 ##### Regards,